themirrazz/grapefruit/README.md

 ```bash
 curl -L https://github.com/themirrazz/grapefruit/releases/download/v1.0.0/ubuntu-x64.sh | sh
 ```
+You should see Grapefruit appear in your Activities!

 ### Arch Linux
 First, you'll need 7-Zip and an AUR manager installed.
 You can install 7-Zip using this command: